-Until 2020, Macedonian passport holders are granted entry into the Schengen Area for trips up to 90 days long for tourism, business or leisure, without having to apply for a Schengen visa.
+Until late 2022, Macedonian passport holders are granted entry into the Schengen Area for trips up to 90 days long for tourism, business or leisure, without having to apply for a Schengen visa.

 ETIAS stands for European Travel Information and Authorization System, and is being gradually implemented by EU authorities in order to achieve better security within the Schengen countries.
 Improving safety within the EU will ultimately benefit residents as well as visitors, including those from Macedonia.
 Although Macedonians are living in Europe, entering a Schengen country will require an ETIAS authorization that can be easily obtained online by completing a simple form.